Caregiver Burnout: When Caregivers Need a Break

 Most people inherently want to help and will if you ask them.
 Don’t be afraid to ask a family member if they have any ideas on how they may be able to help you—they may have ideas you hadn’t even considered.
 Be flexible and consider their gestures, no matter how small or the family dynamics.
 Let them suggest ways they can assist you with coordinating care.
 One simple way they can help is to give you time for a nap.
 The loss of sleep patterns can significantly affect your stress level.
 Let them sit with your loved one while you lay down and rest.

-If your finances allow, you can hire home health services or caregiver support services from several types of outside agencies.
+In-home care or healthcare agencies from an outside source may be an option for you to consider.
 Ask a local senior living community which agency they would recommend.
-They may be able to offer you a list of private care aides in your area.
-They may even have a list of housekeepers, cooks, run errands, laundry assistance, and other services to help free up and give you time for medical appointments or time for your own personal well-being.
+They may be able to offer you a list in your area.
+They may even have a list of housekeepers, cooks, personal assistants to run errands, laundry assistance, and other services to help free up and give you time for medical appointments or time for your own personal well-being.

 Adult Day Care Programs Outside of Assisted Living Facilities

-Look into adult daycare or senior daycare programs through your local city park, recreation department, or senior center.
+Look into adult daycare or senior daycare programs through your local park and recreation department or senior center.
 Ask a local senior living community about your area's day programs or caregiver support groups.

 Adult Day Care Programs Located Within an Assisted Living Facility